R300-AI/ITRI-AI-Hub/index.md

 <strong>Step1.
 Training</strong>

 <div style="margin-left: 20px;">
 This stage involves the design and development of AI models.
-These models are typically annotated, extended, and parameterised using the computing resources listed below.
+These models are typically annotated, extended, and parameterized using the computing resources listed below.
 Alternatively, these steps can be skipped by using pre-trained models.
 <ul>
     <li><a href="https://azure.microsoft.com/zh-tw">Cloud-hosted Data Center (e.g. Azure, AWS)</a></li>
     <li><a href="https://www.amd.com/zh-tw/products/software/rocm.html">Servers or Workstations with ROCm</a></li>